 The pattern of interaction among race, ethnic and gender groups; personality and structural effects of prejudice and discrimination.
 Course includes both U.S. and cross-cultural perspectives.
-(Crosslisted with SOCI 5333).
+(Crosslisted with SOCI 5333 Minorities and Majorities).

-PSYC 5535: Crosscultural Perspectives on The Family
+PSYC 5535: Cross-Cultural Perspectives on the Family

 Cross-cultural data are used to examine family systems including marriage, sex roles and child rearing.
-(Crosslisted with ANTH 4531, ANTH 5531 and SOCI 5535).
+(Crosslisted with ANTH 5531 Families, Communities and Globalization and SOCI 5535 Cross-Cultural Perspectives in the Family).